 Indian Properties, International Practices

 All this growth comes with conditions, of course.
 For many Indian firms, this global scrutiny is a mixed blessing, as increased market share is undercut by world-class competition, and the need to rapidly innovate.
 Indeed, many Indian companies will have to dramatically overhaul their operations to thrive in the new economic environment.
-As India shifts towards a streamlined and high-tech economy, companies that wish to succeed will need have a more flexible operating structure and rapidly adopt the latest innovations into their business models.
+As India shifts towards a streamlined and high-tech economy, companies that wish to succeed will need to have a more flexible operating structure and rapidly adopt the latest innovations into their business models.

 This dynamism is built into SmartOwner’s DNA.
 When Chari came back to India after running his own real estate firm in the US, he decided that there was no reason an Indian company couldn’t operate under international quality standards.
-“A lot of Indian companies have fantastic underlying business models, but lack the dynamism and drive you find in more developed markets.
+“A lot of Indian companies have fantastic underlying business models, but lack the dynamism and drive you to find in more developed markets.
 I wanted to create a truly-world class operation in India,” he explains.
 As a result, the firm possesses a uniquely global outlook in areas ranging from hiring practices to architectural specifications.